sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ## EC2 Deployment

-The EC2 deployment allows customers to provision and manages their infrastructure.
-By default ECS provisions a role `ecsRole` for the EC2 instance to allow basic access to ECR, ECS, and a few other APIs.
+The EC2 deployment allows customers to provision and manage their infrastructure.
+By default, ECS provisions a role `ecsRole` for the EC2 instance to allow basic access to ECR, ECS, and a few other APIs.
 Without this role, the instance can not interact with ECS.
 It is important to note this is separate from container roles which are user-specified and may or may not exist for any container.

 ```json
 {